bkeepers/github-notifications/README.md

 # GitHub Notifications

 This is an experiment with creating a more rich interface for consuming [GitHub Notifications](https://github.com/notifications).
+Check it out here: https://gh-notifications.herokuapp.com/

 ## Local Development